microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ---

-## Search basics
+## FHIR Search basics
-Each FHIR Resource has specific Search parameters in addition to the [common parameters](https://www.hl7.org/fhir/search.html#all) which also apply.
+Each FHIR Resource is defined with specific Search parameters in addition to the [common parameters](https://www.hl7.org/fhir/search.html#all) which also apply.
 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about searching in REST, messaging, and services.

 + [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search)